AdobeXD/cloud-content-api-docs/CONTRIBUTING.md

 ```

 Testing this way is important since formatting that looks fine in your Markdown viewer of choice may be interpreted differently by Gitbook's HTML generator.

+## Deploying changes

+Prerequisites:
+- Write-access to the repository
+- Node v10 (use `nvm use 10` if you have `nvm` installed)

+Steps:
+1. Clone the repository and check out the `master` branch
+2. Run `npm ci` in the repo folder using the command line
+3. Run `npm run book:build`
+4. Run `npm run book:publish:github`

+Done.
+This commits the changes to the `gh-pages` branch, which triggers an automatic GitHub pages deployment.